Reaction wheels principles and usages

 Of course, as long as it does not reach saturation, the system is also able to compensate for external forces and maintain a set attitude:

-Video clip demonstrating the movement of the model
+Video clip demonstrating the reaction to external forces applied on the model.

 Every time the disk is pushed in a direction, the wheel has to speed up in the same direction in order to cancel the rotation.

 Finally, this clip shows the saturation state:

 Video clip demonstrating the saturation state of the model.